chloeandisabel/pql/README.md

 Joining expressions end matching statements and consisit of the `JOINING` keyword, the name of a preceding match, and a filtering expression.
 Within the filtering expression, columns on the named match are referenced using dot notation, in this case `item.id`.

-Matching statements with a join will always have a cardinality of one if they match any events, unless the matching statement already has failed based on its selective expressions.
+Matching statements with joins that successfuly match a stream have no effect on the cardinality of a block.
+Statements that fail to match have a cardinality of zero.

-When applied to the following stream, this expression will match only two times, selecting the sets of events with ids (1,3) and (2,4).
+When applied to the following stream, the preceding block will match only two times, selecting the sets of events with ids (1,3) and (2,4).

 ```ruby
 {id: 1, type: 'ItemAddedToCart'},